How to Enroll In a Physical Therapist Training Program near Wixom 48393

 - Heart attacks.

 - Sports injuries.

-Licensed physical therapists work in close affiliation with other Zeeland MI health professionals, including doctors, chiropractors, registered nurses and dentists.
-They can also oversee several physical therapy assistants who work for them in diagnosing and treating their patients.
-Something to take note of for anyone considering getting into the physical therapy profession, it is rather physically demanding.
-Physical therapists often lift heavy equipment as well as patients, and kneel, crouch and stand for long periods of time on a daily basis.
+Licensed physical therapists work in close association with other Wixom MI health specialists, including doctors, chiropractors, dentists and nurses.
+They can also supervise one or more physical therapy assistants who work for them in the diagnosis and treatment of their patients.
+Something to take note of for anyone thinking about going into the physical therapy profession, it is quite physically demanding.
+Physical therapists regularly lift patients and heavy equipment, and stand, crouch and kneel for long periods of time on a daily basis.

 Physical Therapist Degrees

 There are three physical therapist degree options offered for students to pursue at the graduate and undergraduate levels.
 Of these options, the only degree that is offered to practice as a physical therapist is the doctorate.
 Undergraduate degrees focus on either preparing students to become a physical therapy assistant (PTA) or prepping them to advance to the doctoral level.
 Below are short explanations of degree levels that are offered in the Wixom MI area: